 Now that the days are getting longer, and warmer weather is on its way, the time to start using the bounty of available fresh fruits is here.
 It’s also a great time to visit your local farmer’s market in search of the freshest produce available.

-The inspiration for these Triple Berry Gluten Free Muffins comes from the Barefoot Contessa, Ina Garten.
+The inspiration for these muffins comes from the Barefoot Contessa, Ina Garten.
 I’ve mentioned before that I enjoy adapting Ina’s recipes into gluten free versions.
 This one comes from her cookbook, “Barefoot Contessa at Home“.

 This recipe follows the standard muffin directions with the exception of adding the sugar at the very end.
 Simply mix all the dry ingredients (except the sugar) together.
 Then mix the wet ingredients, and combine the two mixtures.